mpanighetti/add-securetoken-to-target-user/README.md

-# Add SecureToken to Logged-In User
+# Add SecureToken to Target User

-This script adds a SecureToken to the current logged-in user to prepare the Mac for enabling FileVault.
-Prompts for password of SecureToken admin (gets SecureToken Admin Username from Jamf Pro script parameter) and logged-in user.
+This script adds a SecureToken to the target local user to prepare the Mac for enabling FileVault.
+Prompts for password of SecureToken admin (gets SecureToken Admin Username from Jamf Pro script parameter) and target user.

 This workflow is required to authorize programmatically-created user accounts (that were not already explicitly given a SecureToken) to enable or use FileVault and unlock disk encryption on APFS-formatted startup volumes.